colinhansen959-svg/bev-facey-comp-sci.github.io/markdown-example.md

-# Markdown Example
+# My Markdown Page

 This is a markdown file.

-## This is a Subheading
+## Subheading

-To create an ordered list:
+an ordered list:

-1. use numbers
+1. Thing 1
-1. the list items will get automatically numbered
+1. Thing 2
-1. even if you don't use sequential numbers
+1. Thing 3

-To create an unordered list:
+an unordered list:

-* try this
+* stuff
-    * and this
+    * and things

-You should also include [links](index.html).
+Here's a link to my html file [links](index.html).